noahehall/theBookOfNoah/0current/security/auth.md

 - Oauth extensions: there are just too many to list

+- OpenID Connect: OIDC; special use case of auth design specifically for SSO and sharing profile information

+  - provides structure to a user profile and selective share elements within the profile

+### oauth extensions

+- there are too many to list, here are some easy ones

-  - JWT: json web token
+- json web token: aka jwt/jot; easy way to encode & share json data

+  - its encoded, NOT encrypted; so never use unencrypted sensitive data inside a jwt (or just use JWE)

+- JSON Web Encryption: JWE; an encrypted JWT token

 - token revocation
 - token introspection
 - dynamic client registration
 - authorization server metadata discovery

-- OpenID Connect: OIDC; special use case of auth design specifically for SSO and sharing profile information

-  - provides structure to a user profile and selective share elements within the profile

-- key tools
-  - Oauth2
-  - OIDC
-  - Postman & Postman Interceptor
-  - Token INtrospection tool
-  - OAuth Server